BaileyM96/HTML-CSS-And-Code-Refactor/README.md

 ## Description

 this weeks task simulates an on the job ticket that has starter code that needs to be modified.
 I will need to refactor the code without changing what it does.
 With this refactor I will be implementing accessibility standards to help people with disabilities that use screen readers or braille keyboards using the alt tag.
-I found semantic elements such as <footer>, <class>, and <header>.
+I found semantic elements such as footer, class, and header.
 An accessibility tag would be an alt tag.
 This alt tag gives your image a caption if it doesnt load right or if a person uses a screen reader.

 ## Installatiom